I often contemplate maggots—

 No wife.
 No kids.

-Not a maggot in sight.
+Not a pie in sight.

 Nada más que cucarachas muertas.

-So, if history rhymes,
+But, if history rhymes,

 Then this time,